ImparaAI/monte-carlo-tree-search/readme.md

 The root node describes your current game state.
 This state will be used by you later in the **`child_finder`** and the **`node_evaluator`**.

-For the sake of demonstration, we will assume you have an generic `Game` library that can tell you what moves are possible and allows you to make those moves.
+For the sake of demonstration, we will assume you have a generic `Game` library that can tell you what moves are possible and allows you to perform those moves to change the game's state.

 ## Traditional Monte Carlo